Five ways to do better in phone interviews

 An interview is about selling yourself, and the best salespeople are closers.
 Your goal for a phone interview is to get an in-person interview.
 So don’t get off the phone until you have made some efforts to get to that step.
 Ask what the process is for deciding who to interview face-to-face.
 Ask for decision-making timelines, and try to find out who is making the decisions.
 Don’t barrage the interviewer with questions in this regard, but the more information you have, the more able you will be to get yourself to the next step.

-And don’t forget a key component of a successful interview—even for a phone interview–a thank you note.
+And don’t forget a key component of a successful close—even for a phone interview–is a thank you note to followup.

 >>Your goal for a phone interview is to get an